mikeoleary/mikeoleary.github.io/_posts/2024-10-12-migrate-bitnami-wordpress-between-servers.md

 Simple plan first: migrate like-for-like.
 Bitnami Wordpress on Amazon Lightsail, from 1 AWS account to another.

-Long-term ideal plan: migrate this website away from Lighsail, on some fancy Wordpress deployment that is container-based and can run anywhere in a serverless, almost cost-free manner.
+Long-term ideal plan: migrate this website away from Lightsail, on some fancy Wordpress deployment that is container-based and can run anywhere in a serverless, almost cost-free manner.
 I'm yet to find this ideal solution for next-to-free with almost-zero effort for migration.

 #### Setting up for migration
 1. I had my friend create a personal account on aws.amazon.com.
 He then gave me username and password.